Chroma72/ChantJS/README.md

 # ChantJS
 A super simple way to preload audio files for use in web games.

 Loading textures and audio always seems like a PITA when it comes to web games.
-So I created this simple JS script to take care of that.
+So I created this simple JS script to take care of loading the audio files part.
 As you can see it follows the KISS ethos of programming.
 Hope you find it useful.
 -Chroma